jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 the privacy incident to their supervisor, program manager, information security officer, or responsible IT Help Desk.
-If the privacy incident is reported to the program manager, supervisor, or IT Help Desk, the privacy incident must be referred or reported to the information security officer or director of technology.
+If the privacy incident is reported to the program manager, supervisor, or IT Help Desk, the privacy incident must be referred or reported to the information security officer or Director of Technology.

 Once discovered, Bixal personnel should report privacy incidents that are either suspected and/or confirmed.
 A privacy incident involving PII should be viewed as the loss of control, compromise,